flipflopplop/webapi-assignment1/README.md

-# Isaac Library Module
+# Isaac's Library Module

 This node module provides essential functionality for a library book borrowing service.
 With this module, book readers can create accounts and borrow books with ease.

 ## Installation
 Before starting, make sure you have [downloaded and installed Node.js](https://nodejs.org/en/download/).
 This node module has been tested with Node.js v16.17.0.

-If you are starting from a brand new project, create a `package.json` file for your application with the `npm init` command.

-Then, install the module dependencies using the `npm install` command:
+Then, install the module dependencies with the `npm install` command:
 ```
 npm install
 ```